flippont/simple-program-editor/README.md

 - Press space hovering over input bits to change their value.
 - Delete a gate by dragging it to the right hand side.
 - Create new gates by pressing the create button, and naming the gate and specifying the colour.
+- The colour of the LEDs can be cycled by pressing the space bar.

 Based on a [video series](https://youtu.be/QZwneRb-zqA?feature=shared) by Sebastian Lague.
 Just wanted to see what it will look like in JavaScript.
-Still lacking 7 segment displays, and I'm planning to add more stuff like a gate filter and a better wiring system in the future.
+I'm planning to add more stuff like a gate filter and a better wiring system in the future.

 Not sure if this is turing complete (yet), but working on it.